 We use a number of compliance strategies within each of the tax, royalty and benefit schemes we administer.
 We aim to complete our audits and investigations with the highest possible standards of integrity and least inconvenience to our clients.
 Our Investigation process section provides clients with information about the audit and investigation process, their rights and obligations and avenues of appeal if they are dissatisfied with an assessment of liability.

-Our duties compliance program focuses on individual transactions and Conveyance By Return (CBR) clients who assess documents.
+Our duties compliance program focuses on individual transactions and Conveyance By Return (CBR) clients who stamp documents.
 Initiatives to ensure duties compliance may include:

 - identifying transactions liable for landholder duty

-- auditing CBR clients to ensure the accuracy of assessments and that their systems and procedures adhere to our directions
+- auditing CBR clients to ensure the accuracy of stamping and that their systems and procedures adhere to our directions

 - identifying transactions where duty has not been paid or underpaid

 - reviewing high value property transfers